- Consent for Services & Release of Information

 Therapy Attendance Policy

 We are pleased you have chosen Jacob’s Ladder Pediatric Rehabilitation for your therapy services.
 Our goal is to help you/your child achieve optimal function as quickly as possible.
+All new and returning patients will receive therapy services until goal attainment or up to 6 months, whichever occurs first.
 Consistent attendance is critical to progress in therapy.

 Each missed appointment affects at least 3 people: